kim-jaehyuk/kim-jaehyuk.github.io/_pages/about.md

 <h1 style="margin-top: 0; padding-top: 0;">About Me</h1>

-My research centers on developing efficient and scalable algorithms for **large-scale combinatorial optimization problems under uncertainty**.
-I specialize in sequential decision-making problems, which are formulated as complex two- and multi-stage Mixed-Integer Linear Programs (MILPs).
+My research centers on developing efficient and scalable algorithms for **large-scale combinatorial optimization** problems under uncertainty.
+I specialize in sequential decision-making problems within the **adaptive robust optimization** framework, which are formulated as complex two- and multi-stage **Mixed-Integer Linear Programs (MILPs)**.
+I develop **exact algorithms** and **ML-augmented methodologies** to overcome the computational intractability inherent in these models, applying them to complex societal systems where system resilience and operational efficiency are paramount.

-My research approach is rooted in **adaptive robust optimization** theory.
-I develop innovative methodologies, including **machine learning (ML)-integrated approaches**, to effectively tackle the complexity of these problems.
-I apply these methodologies to improve sequential decision-making in complex societal systems where operational efficiency is paramount.

 <br>